 In December last year Deputy President Gostencnik of the Fair Work Commission delivered the first decision in Australia assessing whether an Uber driver is an employee.
 DP Gostencnik found that for unfair dismissal purposes, an Uber driver was not an employee.

 The ECJ has agreed with the Advocate-General’s opinion in King v Sash Windows that workers denied paid holiday can carry over their 4 weeks’ statutory holiday entitlement indefinitely and be paid in lieu of the entire accrued untaken entitlement on termination.
 The ruling has significant financial implications for employers with staff potentially mis-categorised as self-employed, particularly where they have a stable and long-serving workforce.
 Continue reading

 The Taylor Review of Modern Working Practices “Good Work” was published yesterday.
 It considers how technology platforms have impacted working practices and the rights of workers, and examines whether our current legislative and regulatory framework is fit for purpose.
 The Review focuses on the importance of quality work: “fair and decent work with realistic scope for development and fulfilment” and recommends to the government certain employment and tax reforms.

 Modern technology enables employees to be tracked over time, across workplaces and their homes, through many different devices, such as smartphones, desktops, tablets and wearable devices.
-If there are inappropriate limits to the processing, and if it is not transparent, … Continue reading
+If there are inappropriate limits to the processing, and if it is not transparent, there is a high risk that the legitimate interest of employers in improving efficiency and protecting company assets is not properly balanced with data subjects’ rights and freedoms so that the basis for processing becomes unlawful, according to the EU’s Article 29 Working Party Opinion on data processing at work.
+Continue reading